sergiotaborda/lense-lang-docs/docs/content/operators.md

 # Operators

 Lense supports operators and a special kind of operator overloading we named *Operator Interface*.
-Not all operators can be redefined some are intrinsic to the language.
+Some are intrinsic to the language and can not be redefined.

+The set of available operators for redefinition is limited ( we do not what symbolic noise ) but extended enought to be usefull in a mathematical or engineering context.
+Each operator is defined by an interface with only one method, by implementing this interface on your classes the compiler will understand the operator symbol as a call to that method.
+In the end, the use of the operator is translated to a method call.
+This method implementation should not change the operand values in any way.

+Symbols are gathered from differente sources.
+Lense pays special attention to algebric structures that are related to the operators and symbols, this means, for example, that the symbol implies if the operation is comutable or not.
+As a rule of thumb, doubled char symbols mean to represent not comutative operations, and single char symbols mean to represent comutative operations or operations that can be both depending on the type class.
+However this is not a strict rule since operators can be redefined by the class.
+For example, eventhought the ``*`` operator is tradicionally comutative for numbers and not for matrices we still used it for matrices because multiplication itself is not comutative in general.
+On the other side we use ``**`` for exponentiation that we now is always non-comutative.

 ## Intrinsic Operators

-Intrinsic operators cannot be redefined and are specially handled by the compiler.
+Intrinsic operators can not be redefined and are specially handled by the compiler.

 <table class="listing">
 	<tr>